Our 2006 Greek Odyssey

 Despite my best attempts to sleep past 6am, I woke up early, as usual, in time to see the sun rise had our balcony been east facing.
 However, in my morning restlessness, I had time to plan out an itinerary for the day, starting with a 999 stair climb up to the Palamidi fortress.
 Really there are only around 860 stairs but we got a fine cardio workout nonetheless.

-The fortress was build by the Venetians and the views of the city and sea were breathtaking.
-Its position certainly offered a strategic advantage over any enemy invaders--they could see them coming for miles.
-Palamidi fortress is gigantic and just when you think you're at the end, there's a whole another section just over the wall.
 We spotted a lovely beach below the fortress and seeing that there were already sunbathers at 8:30 am, we decided to turn back and descend the stairs.
 It's a lot harder to go down than up, despite conventional lazy-person widsom.
 But, we made it down and back up the stairs to our hotel, into our swimsuits and back to the beach.
 The beach was rocky, with small pebbles at the shore and fused rocks off to either side of the main beach area.
 With precious little real estate on the pebbles, we sought out the fused rock--a berth of much discomfort.
 After 45 seconds of that, I decided to scope out other options, namely the patio seating off the sea-side bar.
 We hung out on the patio for the rest of the afternoon, enjoying the vacationing Greeks who had camped out at the table next to ours.
 It was a beautiful, warm, sunny day and we were in paradise.

 After an afternoon of sunbathing, we took a stroll along the harbor boulevard to scope out a place for dinner.
 We opted for an Italian-Greek restaurant that was all ambiance.
 After a few poor selections for appetizers (mediocre Greek salad and octopus), we were pleasantly surprised by a baked lamb entree with these tasty broiled cheese morsels that was simply delicious.
 At least it wasn't a total bust.
 Following our meal, we headed out to the harbor to enjoy the lit-up view of the bourtzi, a fortress isolated out in the middle of the harbor.